-bundesliga.com tells the story of De Bruyne, who was made in the Bundesliga…
+bundesliga.com tells the story of De Bruyne, an unstoppable playmaker supreme with City, who was made in the Bundesliga…

 Watch: Kevin De Bruyne - Made in the Bundesliga!

 Wolfsburg stumped up a club-record €20 million to bring De Bruyne in from the London cold, and were handsomely rewarded.

 After producing three goals and six assists during the second half of 2013/14, the Chelsea misfit established himself as one of the best players in the Bundesliga, setting a new single-season record (broken by Thomas Müller in 2019/20 ) with 19 assists - bettering a mark set by another Wolf – Zvjezdan Misimovic, when Wolfsburg won the title back in 2009.

 He was later named Germany's Footballer of the Year, having led Wolfsburg to a DFB Cup glory as well as the club’s highest finish - runners-up - since their title win in 2009.